Azure/review-checklists/CONTRIBUTING.md

 Modify the relevant `.en.json` file in the `checklists` directory, either in the Github portal or in your own clone with your favorite text editor, and send a Pull Request to the main branch.
 Each checklist (LZ, AKS, AVD) has a predefined set of owners that will review the individual PRs (see [CODEOWNERS](./CODEOWNERS)).

+> **Warning**
+> Do not modify the non-English versions of the checklists, since they are dynamically generated

 If you are adding new rules, make sure to include unique GUIDs for each.
 You can use your favorite GUID generation tool to generate new random GUIDs, such as [https://guidgenerator.com/](https://guidgenerator.com/)

 ### Option 2: Using the spreadsheet to create new JSON files